 Medical Malpractice Lawsuit

 In a medical malpractice lawsuit, existence of duty of care towards the patient, negligence/failure in providing care, and damages to the patient by the negligence/failure has to be proved.
 Apart from providing damages for the loss suffered by the patient, a malpractice suit also keeps doctors from taking any careless action or making medical mistakes in future.
+(See Medical Malpractice: What You Need to Prove to understand the different legal elements you'll need to establish for a successful medical malpractice case.)

 Compensatory damages are awarded in a medical malpractice case for psychological or physical harm, emotional distress or pain suffered by the patient.
 Economical damages are also awarded, and these include financial losses, wage loss, life care expenses, and medical expenses.